 Child support.
 Up to 50% of your wages may be taken to pay support (more if you don’t currently support another dependent or are behind in your payments).
 Your child’s other parent usually does not have to first sue you.

 Income taxes.
 If you ignore all attempts by the IRS to collect taxes you owe, the government can grab virtually all of your wages.
 The weekly garnishment amount (called a levy) is based on the standard income tax deduction, plus the amount for each personal exemption you are entitled to on the income tax form, divided by 52 weeks.
-If you don’t verify the standard deduction and how many dependents you would be entitled to claim on your tax return, the IRS bases the levy on the standard deduction for a married person filing separately, with only one personal deduction -- a very low amount.
-For 2010, that could have left you with as little as $179 a week.
+If you don’t verify the standard deduction and how many dependents you would be entitled to claim on your tax return, the IRS bases the levy on the standard deduction for a married person filing separately, with only one personal deduction—a very low amount.
 (26 U.S.C. § 6334(d).)

 To attach your wages, a judgment creditor obtains authorization from the court in a document usually called a writ.
 Under this authorization, the judgment creditor directs the sheriff to seize a portion of your wages.
 The sheriff in turn notifies your employer of the attachment, and your employer notifies you.
 Unless you object, your employer sends the amount withheld each pay period to the sheriff, who deducts his or her expenses and sends the balance to the judgment creditor.